icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 On this page we briefly provide general steps for using icepyx.

-1. Sign up for a GitHub account: Sign up for your github account (visit https://github.com/ and  ‘sign up for GitHub account’)
+1. Sign up for a GitHub account: Sign up for your GitHub account (visit https://github.com/ and  ‘sign up for GitHub account’).

 2. Clone the icepyx repo: Open a terminal window.
 Navigate to the folder on your computer where you want to add icepyx code.
 For example,